Angus, Iowa

-Angus is an unincorporated community in Boone County, in the U.S. state of Iowa.
+Angus (formerly known as Coaltown) is an unincorporated community in Boone County, in the U.S. state of Iowa.

 History

 Angus was originally named Coaltown as a coal mining community in the 1870s.
 A post office was established in Coaltown in 1879.
 In 1881, the name was changed to Angus, honoring a railroad official.
 The population was 150 in 1940.
 The post office closed in the 1950s.